 conditions and character of a neighborhood.

-The neighbors in the Jewett City neighborhood in Griswold are middle-income, making it a moderate income neighborhood.
+The neighbors in the Jewett City neighborhood in Griswold are lower-middle income, making it a below average income neighborhood.

-line, this neighborhood has a higher rate of childhood poverty than 60.0%
+is a lower rate of childhood poverty than is found in 52.4%

 The Neighbors: Occupations